kaedon78/ore-cli-mod/README.md

 .\target\release\ore --rpc "your_rpc_node_url" --keypair1 "keypair1.json" --priority-fee 12345 mine --use-gpu 1
 ```

-And lastly, if you want to mine ORZ instead of ORE, you can compile this project using the "orz" feature as follows:
+And lastly, if you want to mine ORZ or MARS instead of ORE, you can compile this project using the "orz" or "mars" feature as follows:

 ```sh
 cargo build --release --no-default-features --features orz